mishakessler/unix-environment/README.md

 ### Some Tips Before You Start

-Before you start, I **heavily** recommend three things:
+Before you start, I recommend three things:

 <details><summary>1) Familiarize Yourself With The Tools of the Trade</summary><br>

 If you're _brand_ new to software engineering, or if you aren't particularly comfortable with your computer, including the command line interface, please review the guide to [Tools of the Trade].
-Even for experienced engineers, **focusing on these more basic tools can significantly level up one's coding prowess and productivity**.
+Even for experienced engineers, focusing on these more basic tools can **significantly level up one's coding prowess and productivity**.

 </details>